comoyo/ffos-list-detail/README.md

 4. Offline capabilties, the application itself will run without an internet connection as well;
     even if you are running it as a hosted application.
     Plus there are handlers available to cache 3rd party data.
+5. Also works in Webkit browsers, so you can also use this template as general mobile app starting kit.

 [Check it out!](http://janjongboom.com/ffos-list-detail/)